hydrogadget/hydrogadget.github.com/content/design-decisions-raspberry.md

 Here in Southern Nevada (namely, Las Vegas), we have mandatory drought restriction watering schedules.
-These change on a quarterly basis and usually customers are notifed via a postcard to change their watering schedules.
+These change on a quarterly basis and usually customers are notifed via a postcard to adjust them.
+People sometimes ignore the notices, but most of the time, people just forget to change the schedules, even with the reminder.

-With the HydroGadget, we want to elimate this hassle by allowing the system to determine the restriction schedule and either adjust things automatically or at least send an email / SMS reminder that things need to be adjusted.
+With the HydroGadget, we want to elimate this by allowing the system to continually poll the water utility to determine the restriction schedule.
+It then would either adjust things automatically or at least send an email / SMS reminder that things need to be changed.

+We think this will be something that the water utility would be really interested in as well.
+Eliminating water waste is easy once it is highly automated.

+Additionally, we'd like to use the HydroGadget as a demostration platform for showing how valuable public data APIs are.
+Our phase one plans are to screen scrape the water utility's website to determine the restriction schedule, but eventually we'd like to work with them to develop a web API that the HydroGadget and other devices could leverage.

 ### Choosing Hardware for the Controller ###